Bolin-Wu/Predicting_Movie_Rating_with_Generalized_Linear_Model/README.md

-# Mater Course in Uppsala University
+# Master Course in Uppsala University
 ## Generalised-Linear-Model
 ### Using GAM and GLMM to predict the movie rating